Venkata-Narayanan-M/sirius-ui-challenge/README.md

 - No relation between content and Sirius
 - Developed with React with pure HTML and CSS without any UI Libraries/Frameworks
 - No CSS pre-processors used
-- a travel app, with
+- A Travel Booking App
   - Welcome Offer
   - Weather Info (major cities)
   - Destinations Offered
   - Booking Form
   - Office Details